 Notice how this business separates itself from your other national chains; nothing fancy, just good food and a different environment.
 It isn’t going to appeal to everybody, but it has an appeal to enough folks that it is able to garner a faithful customer base.
 I guarantee you it took years of testing, trying new presentation formats before it finally clicked.
 And this is PIZZA!

 This characteristic of a high threshold of knowledge exists in every business.
 Think of Walmart for a moment.
-How can their retail concept be so much more impressive than other retail chain?
+How can their retail concept be so much more impressive than other retail chains?
 Seriously, all they do is sell food and other department store products.
 Every one of their items can be found in a similar grocery or department store.
-So what did they do to gain so much market share?
+What did they do to gain so much market share?
 What is their threshold of knowledge?

 Well, it is complex but the reality is that it took them years to develop a purchasing system, a distribution chain, proper location and understanding the demographics of customers.
 To achieve the same level of knowledge for any retail operation just starting out, it will take years of work to even get to a marginal mirror image of Walmart’s current status.